tgwizard/pythonrv/README.md

 	pass
 ~~~

-The first example creates a reference to the myfunc and inserts it into the
+The first example creates a reference to myfunc and inserts it into the
-current module (the module defining the specifications).
+current module (the module defining the specification).
 Monitoring a function
 means adding a wrapper around it, and in this case we only add a wrapper for
-myfunc in the current module, not in mymodule, which all other code will use.
+the myfunc reference in the current module.
+We do not modify mymodule, which
+all other code will use.
 The second example fixes this.

 The above reason also explains why the specifications should be
 imported/defined at the very beginning of the execution: Other modules might
 use the from x import y style, and if they do so before the rv specifications
-have had a chance to monitor/instrument the function, they will get the
+have had a chance to monitor/instrument the functions, they will get
-unmonitored/uninstrumented function.
+unmonitored/uninstrumented references to them.